awsdocs/aws-control-tower-guide/doc_source/drift.md

 Identifying and resolving drift is a regular operations task for AWS Control Tower management account administrators\.
 Resolving drift helps to ensure your compliance with governance requirements\.

-When you create your landing zone, the landing zone and all the organizational units \(OUs\), accounts, and resources are compliant with the governance rules enforced by your chosen guardrails\.
+When you create your landing zone, the landing zone and all the organizational units \(OUs\), accounts, and resources are compliant with the governance rules enforced by your chosen controls\.
 As you and your organization members use the landing zone, changes in this compliance status may occur\.
 Some changes may be accidental, and some may be made intentionally to respond to time\-sensitive operational events\.

 Drift detection assists you in identifying resources that need changes or configuration updates to resolve the drift\.